cedarRed123/TheCapitalWonderland/README.md

 > Something I completely forgot about is that for some time the modlist did not include a `ModOrganizer.ini`, meaning the end user would have to go through instance creation when they first start MO2.
 This may have masked issues related to a mismatched Steam App ID for users who have the base game + all DLC purchased separately instead of the GOTY edition.
 To fix this (if it applies to you), in MO2 go to `Settings -> Workarounds` and change the Steam App ID to `22300`.
 For good measure press `Ctrl + E`, and under Fallout 3 check `Overwrite Steam AppID` and add `22300` there too.

 ## Game Settings
-There are four profiles you can choose from; the default profile, the Classic profile, the Essentials profile, and the Essentials Plus profile.
+There are three profiles you can choose from; the default profile, Gray and Gloomy profile, and the Green and Gloomy profile.
 Since the INI files are profile specific, you must use the drop-down menu on the top of your modlist in MO2 to select the profile you would like to configure settings for.
 1. Open the game launcher using the `Fallout Launcher` option in MO2.
 You may need to add it manually if you have the Steam version of the game by clicking `<Edit...>` from the executables dropdown menu, selecting the + icon and choosing `Add from file...`.
 > [!important]
 > If you use Steam, the game may not start when you try to run it through MO2.
 The problem may have something to do with the [updated launcher](https://store.steampowered.com/news/app/22370/view/4160842270244401930?l=english).
 To fix this you can try resetting your INIs by clicking the ![mo2 folders menu](images/folders%20menu.webp) button, selecting `Open Profile folder`, and deleting `fallout.ini` and `falloutprefs.ini`.
 Then refresh MO2 by pressing `F5` and follow [these](#ini-settings) steps to configure some settings that will have been reset by this process.
 Or you can follow this [guide](https://github.com/zpok3/Waters-of-Life/blob/main/steam-downgrading-guide.md) to downgrade the game (might not work from user reports I've seen).